cogsea/cogsea.github.io/_posts/2023-12-15-sea-of-thought.md

 image: assets/images/land-in-sea.jpg
 comments: false
 ---
 We are humans, equipped with a brain that continuously gather and process information about the world around us, our environment, basically everything that surround us.

 Today, we get waves of information thrown at us to get our attention.
 These waves of information can hinder our brain and thought process.

-It is like starting a new job in a highly complex ecosystem.
+It is like starting a new job in a highly, sometimes overly, complex ecosystem or environment.
 It is not always a gentle slope into a new domain.
 It can sometimes take the form of huge waves at high tides, throwing you back to the shore as quickly as you came in.

 I refer to this challenge as waves of information that create a sea of thought.